MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 # Microsoft Document Translator
 The Microsoft Document Translator translates Microsoft Office, plain text, and PDF files, from any of the 50 languages supported by the Microsoft Translator web service, to any other of these 50 languages.
-Document Translator uses the customer's own credentials and subscription to perform the service, and will make use of any translation stored in CTF, as well as making use of customer's customized MT system.
+Document Translator uses the customer's own credentials and subscription to perform the service, and will make use of any translation stored in the collaborative translations framework, as well as making use of customer's customized MT system.

 ## Overview
 Translate one or more Office documents, plain text or PDF files to another language, in one go.